 Welcome to the City of Fort Pierce

-Ten Reasons to Choose Fort Pierce to live, work, learn and play, year-round:
+Why Choose Fort Pierce to live, work, learn, and play, year-round:

 Location: On Florida’s southeast Atlantic Coast, Fort Pierce is the county seat of St. Lucie County, the heart of the Treasure Coast.
 Our beautiful Indian River Lagoon is wide, our beaches are uncrowded, pristine, and plentiful and our waters are clear and clean.
 The Port of Fort Pierce is one of Florida’s 14 deepwater ports, set to be a hub for mega yacht repair and retrofit operations (MRO) and operated by Derecktor Shipyards.
 The Treasure Coast International Airport (TCIA) is on track to be a thriving aviation MRO.
 The customs experience is ranked # 1 by private pilots.